gaschgithub/gaschgithub/README.md

 ## Pablo Gallegos Noreña

-Music Technology Researcher · Audio Engineer
+Music Technology Researcher · Audio Specialist

-I work at the intersection of music, computation, and perception, with a focus on rhythm, timing, and symbolic and audio-based analysis.
+I work at the intersection of music, computation, and perception, with a focus on rhythm, timing, and algorithmic sound systems.

 ### Research interests
 - Sound and Music Computing